There is no such thing as routine breast cancer.

 What is Breast Cancer?

 One in eight women will develop breast cancer in their lifetime, and although it’s the second most diagnosed cancer in women behind skin cancer (more than 230,000 women in the U.S. are diagnosed every year), the five-year survival rate is more than 90 percent for breast cancers detected early thanks to enhanced screening and prevention methods as well as new, individualized and targeted therapies like those discovered at the OSUCCC – James.
+There are more than 3.1 million breast cancer survivors living in the U.S. today.

 Although breast cancer is diagnosed more often in older women, it does occur in younger women and in men (men, however, account for less than one percent of all breast cancers).
 About 75 percent of all breast cancer diagnoses are in women age 50 and older.